header logo

 Alexander-Arnold is set for Liverpool's first team

 In essence, the England boss simply feels he has better options at right-back, including Reece James and Kyle Walker.
-Indeed, Alexander-Arnold may only make it to the World Cup in Qatar if one or both of those players are sidelined due to injury.
+Indeed, Alexander-Arnold may only make it to the World Cup in Qatar if one or both of those players is sidelined due to injury.

-Leonardo Bonucci finds himself under criticism once again, this time from his own supporters at Juventus, who are unhappy with the defender being their club captain: “He has never been a leader, and he never will be.”
-However, in Italy, there’s also a school of thought suggesting that Bonucci has never been an exceptional defender.
+Leonardo Bonucci finds himself under criticism once again, this time from his supporters at Juventus, who are unhappy with the defender being their club captain: "He has never been a leader, and he never will be."
+However, in Italy, there's also a school of thought suggesting that Bonucci has never been an exceptional defender.

 Legendary midfielder Bonucci of Juventus and Italy